 Eventually, perhaps worn down by my mother’s persistence or just irritated by our presence, the lady called the man out, and scolded him in front of us.
 He didn’t manage to say anything to defend himself as the lady showered him with abuse, drowning his narrative in a torrent of words words words, he soon stopped trying to object and just hung his head in a mixture of confused shame and hurt.
 In the end, he was told to get all the oranges I gave him and give them back to us and was warned to never go on our property again.
 Appeased, my mother left with me in tow, as the woman dragged the man back into their house.
 I don’t even remember if we ate those oranges, or they were a part of the majority that rotted and wasted away.

 I hope you are well.
 I honestly can’t say I am sorry enough times but somehow, I have a feeling that you don’t really need me to.
-I wonder if you even realize how significant of an impact you’ve had on me?
+I wonder if you even realised how significant of an impact you’ve had on me?
 I want you to know that I am not the same girl I was back then.
-I am still somewhat shy, but I am learning to speak up to protect the voiceless and the people I love.
+I am still somewhat shy, but I am learning to speak up to protect the voiceless and people I love.
 Telling this story is part of that journey.
 Thank you for everything and I hope you did not lose your brightness and love.